Fear of childbirth

 Fear of the unknown

-It’s common to fear labour pain — especially if you’re a first-time mother.
-You may also fear a birth injury such as a tear to your perineal area.
+You may be worried about a birth injury such as a tear to your perineal area.

 You’ve probably heard that women can unintentionally poo and wee during childbirth.
 It’s nothing to worry about — your doctor and midwife have seen it all before.
 They will discretely clean this up and you may not even realise it has happened.

 The first stage of labour may take longer than you expect.
-It takes on average 12 hours from when a first-time mother begins contractions until her cervix fully dilates and she can start pushing.
-It takes on average 8 hours for mothers who’ve given birth before.
 There is usually plenty of time to get to hospital.

 - practising relaxation techniques